NSO-developer/nso-gitbook/redback-se/README-ned-settings.md

   redback-se ned-settings.

-    - redback-se redback-se-transaction-id-method <enum> (default last-config-change)
+    - redback-se-transaction-id-method <enum> (default last-config-change)

       Method of the redback NED to use for calculating a transaction id.
 Typically used for check-sync operations.